Manual ITGC testing doesn't scale — this platform does

 Technical edge

 Seeded SHA-256 sampling means the same population always produces the same sample set — verifiable, reproducible, defensible.
 Every AI test result stores the model version, confidence score, quoted evidence excerpts, and full rationale.
 Every conclusion traces back to specific evidence.
 Every action is logged in an append-only audit trail that cannot be modified after the fact.
-Sign-off requires all 11 validation gates to pass — testing complete, QC acknowledged, AI results reviewed, exceptions resolved, evidence linked, coverage thresholds met.
+Sign-off requires all 8 sign-off validation gates to pass — testing complete, QC acknowledged, AI results reviewed, exceptions resolved, evidence linked, coverage thresholds met.
 The platform enforces methodology, not just documents it.

 See what the platform produces